 Figure 6.
-Epidemic curve of suspected (left) and confirmed (right) mpox cases reported in the Democratic Republic of the Congo, 1 January 2024 - 13 April 20259.
+Epidemic curves of suspected (left) and confirmed (right) mpox cases reported in the Democratic Republic of the Congo, 1 January 2024 - 11 May 202514.

-In Figure 7 the sampling proportion is calculated by dividing the number of cases sampled (as recorded in the national laboratory line list) by the number of suspected cases reported through the syndromic surveillance system.
+In Figure 7 the sampling proportion is calculated by dividing the number of cases from whom clinical specimens were taken (as recorded in the national laboratory line list) by the number of suspected cases reported through the syndromic surveillance system.
 This metric combines data from two distinct sources and is used solely to estimate testing activity.
 Due to potential date misalignments and other discrepancies between the two databases, these estimates may vary from week to week and should be interpreted with caution.
 Test positivity is calculated as the proportion of positive PCR results among the total number of tests conducted for each geographic area.
-Although the number of confirmed cases has been decreasing over recent weeks (right, Figure 6), the test positivity has remained stable at just over 50% during recent months (bottom, Figure 7).
-This suggests that the observed declining trend in confirmed cases reported in recent weeks is likely to be a result of decreased access to testing, rather than a true decline in mpox incidence which would have resulted in a decline in test positivity.
-This is corroborated by the decline in the proportion of suspected cases tested in recent weeks (top, Figure 7).
-Interpretation of trends in confirmed cases over time should therefore take into account trends in suspected cases, proportion of suspected cases tested, and test positivity over time.
+Although the number of confirmed cases has been on an overall downward trajectory during 2025 (right, Figure 6), the test positivity has remained stable at about 50% during the same period (bottom, Figure 7).
+This suggests that the observed declining trend in confirmed cases reported in recent weeks is likely to be a result of decreased access to testing, rather than a true decline in mpox incidence which would have resulted in a decline in test positivity (with a true decline in cases, it would be expected that a higher proportion of suspected cases would be discarded following a negative test).
+Interpretation of trends in confirmed cases over time should, therefore, take into account trends in suspected cases, proportion of suspected cases tested, and test positivity over time.